 "In general, cleansers shouldn't be expensive," Jennifer Herrmann, MD, FAAD, a Beverly Hills dermatologist, says.
 "It's better to invest in leave-on products with key ingredients like growth factors, retinoids, and vitamin C than pricey cleansers that minimally contact the skin."

 Meet the Expert

-Dr. Jennifer Herrmann is a board certified, fellowship-trained dermatologist and dermatologic surgeon as well as a lecturer with more than 20 peer-reviewed studies and book chapters.
+Dr. Jennifer Herrmann is a board-certified, fellowship-trained dermatologist, dermatologic surgeon, and lecturer with more than 20 peer-reviewed published studies and book chapters.

 Choose Products for Your Skin Type

 Dr. Herrmann advises making the most of your purchases by browsing the aisles according to your skin type.
 "Those with oily or acne-prone skin should look for products with salicylic acid that can help lightly exfoliate and encourage skin turnover," she explains, "while those with rosacea or eczema-prone skin should use gentle, moisturizing, and fragrance-free cleansers."

 Steer clear of exfoliating microbeads or granules that could lead to unwanted conditions, like hyperpigmentation.
 Dr. Herrmann also notes that it's a good idea to skip any alcohol-based items because they can cause dryness.
 Another item on the list of cleansers to avoid is anything containing fragrances that may spur irritation.
 Last on the list are cleansing towels.
 "I don't think most do a good job of removing makeup and pollution, and many will leave a residue on the skin," she says.
 "Stick to a cleanser with cool to lukewarm water."